 18. Cats to be sterilised

-[(1) Has not come into operation 2.]
+(1) The owner of a cat that has reached 6 months of age must ensure that the cat is sterilised by a veterinarian, unless the cat is exempt from sterilisation.

+Penalty: a fine of $5 000.

 (2) A cat is exempt from sterilisation if any of the following apply in respect of the cat —

 (a) a certificate given by a veterinarian stating that to sterilise the cat may adversely affect the health and welfare of the cat applies in respect of the cat;